Start for free

 3. Traditional VPS Hosting

 This is the best path for businesses on a budget.
 For as low as $20 per month, you can get a bare server from VPS providers like Vultr, Linode, or Hetzner, and build your system on it.
 We walk through a full setup in How to Install Odoo 19 on Ubuntu 24.04.
 While this is the cheapest path, it is only feasible if your business has deep in-house Linux expertise.
+If you want that VPS-level pricing without managing Linux yourself, our Odoo VPS hosting runs the server for you.

 Odoo Enterprise Hosting: The Flexibility Path